Willie Anderson (offensive tackle): Baltimore Ravens

-Anderson was cut by the Bengals on August 30, 2008 after he refused to take a pay cut.
-He then signed a three-year, $11 million deal with the Baltimore Ravens.
+On September 4, 2008, Anderson signed a three-year, $11 million deal with the Baltimore Ravens.
 Anderson started 10 games for the Ravens, helping them reach the AFC Championship Game in coach John Harbaugh’s first season.

 On May 13, 2009, the Ravens placed him on the reserved-retired list.
 The Ravens asked Anderson to reconsider his retirement, but he retired after the 2008 season.

+Hall of Fame candidacy

+In 2025, Anderson made it to the final seven in Hall of Fame voting.
+However, he was not ultimately elected.

+Personal life

+Anderson's son, Jair Hawkins-Anderson, played college football for the Georgia Tech Yellow Jackets.